+• Grades are based on participation, not correctness.

+• In order to receive clicker points you need to register.
+Use the link under 'Modules' in Canvas to get started.
+You only need to complete the registration once.

-- Grades are based on participation, not correctness. - In order to receive clicker points you need to register. - You only need to complete the registration once. - I will post clicker grades in the grade book at the end of each week throughout the quarter.
-Check the grade book to make sure that you are getting credit. - Consult this support page to ensure that you understand how to answer clicker questions: https://turningtechnologies.force.com/support/s/
+- Your lowest two scores will be dropped and will not be counted in your final grade. - In order to receive clicker points you need to register. - You only need to complete the registration once.

+• I will post clicker grades in the grade book throughout the quarter.
+Check the grade book to make sure that you are getting credit.

+• Consult this support page to ensure that you understand how to answer clicker questions: https://help.turningtechnologies.com/